Get the requirements, guidelines, and deadlines you need here!

 - Your research block is scheduled around your clinical schedule and therefore is different for each student.
-Download the Research Block Split form Class of 2020 (You must submit your research schedule to the office of Medical Student Research located in Robbins Room E304A by 12/31 of your M2 year.)
+Download the Research Block Split form Class of 2021 (You must submit your research schedule to the office of Medical Student Research located in the HEC 4th floor, office E499K by 12/31 of your M2 year.)

 How the research block is evaluated?
 The following documents are required and must be submitted through eCurriculum > research portal > click required 4-month research tab > click either research proposal, progress report 1, progress report 2 and upload your document.
 Please Note: if you miss your scheduled due dates from the schedule you submitted the system will not let you upload please send an email to MedStudentResearch@case.edu and your dates will be extended so that you will be able to upload your documents.

 - Proposal (due 6 weeks before the research block begins)

 - 2 Progress reports are required (after 2 months and 4 months of research)

 - Students must be evaluated by their research mentor at the midpoint and at the end of their 16 weeks required research block.
 Please use the Mentor Assessment of Medical Student Research Form.